zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

     ![](../../images/create_PAR_dialog.png " ")

 5. In Pre-Authenticated Request Details page, copy the **Pre-Authenticated Request URL** and save it on your local computer.
-You don't need to download or create PAR url for the image zip file - that is already done for you.
+You don't need to download or create PAR url for the Graph Server rpm file - that is already done for you.

     ![](../../images/copy_url.png " ")